The Checklist of Do’s and Don’ts

 Caddies are supposed to be there to help your game not hinder it.

-Many golfers get nervous the first time they use a caddie.
-But you shouldn’t.
-The caddies aren’t watching you on the range to judge how good you are.
+Although they shouldn’t, many golfers get nervous the first time they use a caddie but they aren’t their to judge you on the range.
 They’re there to get a better understanding of the distance your clubs fly, key information that will help them give you good advice during the round.

 This check list of do’s and don’ts should help caddie newbies feel more at ease and enjoy the whole experience.